1. What is Coffee Break®?

 6. How much money is raised?

-Thanks to sponsors and participants, more than $1.1 million was raised in 2012.
+Thanks to sponsors and participants, over $1.1 million was raised in 2014.